2 Things That Lead Kids to Rebellion

 Sometimes without even realizing it, we show defiance to authority, and our kids pick up on that.
 For example, moms, let’s say Dad has made a rule about something, and you don’t really agree with him on it.
 You think it’s kind of silly, and something that isn’t a big deal.

-One day when Dad is at work, the kids ask if they can do (fill in what Dad’s rule says no to).
+One day when Dad is at work, the kids ask if they can do it (fill in what Dad’s rule says no to).

 You hesitate, then tell them, “Yes, go ahead.
 Dad isn’t here right now, so it’s okay.
 Just don’t tell him about it.”